Making collaboration across contexts possible

 We provide the codebase stewardship activities explicitly at ecosystem level.
 We do not operate at a national or city level.
 Working at the ecosystem level makes sure that context-specific code or policy does not become a barrier to implementation.
 Codebase stewardship means making sure that code is reusable across contexts globally.

 For local implementations, we collaborate with local implementation partners.
-With local partners, we can both integrate the codebases effectively in the local context while simultaneously making it easier for others to implement as well.
+With local partners, we can both facilitate effective integration of the codebases in the local context while simultaneously making it easier for others to implement as well.

 Providing long term product sustainability